-An SMSF can use a Limited Recourse Borrowing Arrangement (LRBA) to fund the purchase of asingle acquirable asset such as property and unlisted shares.
-The lender is usually a financial institution such as banks or credit unions.
-A related party of the SMSF can also lend money to the Fund using a Related Party Loan borrowing arrangement.
+An SMSF can use a Limited Recourse Borrowing Arrangement (LRBA) to fund the purchase of a single acquirable asset such as property or unlisted shares.
+The lender is usually a financial institution such as a bank or credit union.
+A related party of the SMSF can also lend money to the Fund using a Related Party Loan.

 Safe harbour provisions

-Unlisted shares purchased under an LRBA are not required to abide by the safe harbour rules.
-The onus is basically placed on the Trustees to clearly demonstrate that the borrowing arrangement was entered into and upholds terms consistent with an arm’s-length dealing.
+Unlisted shares purchased under an LRBA do not qualify for the safe harbour rules.
+The onus is basically placed on Trustees to clearly demonstrate that the borrowing arrangement was entered into and upholds terms consistent with an arm’s-length dealing.

 As an example, Trustees may demonstrate this by obtaining evidence that shows their particular arrangement is established and maintained on terms that replicate the terms of a commercial loan that is available to them in the same circumstances.